Medi-Cal’s 50-Year Journey from Narrow Welfare Program to Engine of Change in California Health Care

 When Randy Seriguchi moved to California from the East Coast last summer, the 30-year-old lawyer took a short-term job with a nonprofit education policy group in Sacramento.
 While the position didn’t include health insurance, Seriguchi calculated that he could go without coverage until finding a job with benefits.
 He certainly didn’t expect that he would develop a severe sinus infection just as his temporary job ended and his income dried up.
 He tried to tough it out with over-the-counter remedies, but the infection continued to get worse.

 “October was one of the worst months of my life,” he said.
 “I had constant facial pain, headaches, and pressure on the right side of my face.”
 On Halloween, Seriguchi descended into delirium.
 Half his face was paralyzed.
 His money worries, which had kept him away from doctors that month, finally yielded to the pain and fear, and he went to an emergency room expecting bad news about his health and worse news about how much the care was going to cost.
-He was shocked to learn from an admitting clerk that he was eligible for emergency enrollment in Medi-Cal, California’s Medicaid program for low-income residents, and that there would be no big bills.
+He was shocked to learn from an admitting clerk that he was eligible for emergency enrollment in Medi-Cal, California’s Medicaid program for residents with low incomes, and that there would be no big bills.
 Doctors ordered a CT scan, diagnosed Bell’s palsy (a temporary paralysis of his face caused by damaged nerves), and prescribed medicines to reduce the inflammation and pain.

 While Seriguchi’s eye still won’t completely close and his full smile hasn’t been restored yet, he pronounces himself much better — and greatly relieved.
 “I’m definitely fortunate to have been in California,” he said.
 Taking advantage of the Affordable Care Act (ACA), the state expanded Medi-Cal eligibility for single, childless adults.
 “If I was in Georgia or Alabama [which have not opted to expand Medicaid eligibility], it would be a different story.”

 It would also have been a different story for Seriguchi and millions of others if, in March 1966, state leaders had not started down the long and winding path to ensuring all Californians have access to affordable care that is available when and where they need it.
 That goal hasn’t been reached yet, but thanks to the continuing evolution of state and federal health policies, we are closer to it.
-Medi-Cal’s umbrella today provides care that would otherwise be inaccessible to vast numbers of low-income children, families, single adults, former foster youth, seniors, and people with mental or physical disabilities.
+Medi-Cal’s umbrella today provides care that would otherwise be inaccessible to vast numbers of children in low-income households, families, single adults, former foster youth, seniors, and people with mental or physical disabilities.

 Health Care Cornerstone